jpsm83/health/documentation/n8n/seo.md

 - Meta title will be the article title (max 500 characters)
 - Create a compelling meta description (max 1000 characters)
 - Extract at least 5 relevant keywords from the article content
-- Slug will be the article title in lowercases separate by hyphens
+- Slug will be the article title converted to URL-safe format (lowercase, hyphens, NO accents, NO special characters, browser-compatible)
 - Determine the appropriate locale and URL pattern
 - Create the canonical URL following the specified format